espocrm/documentation/docs/development/metadata/select-defs.md

 ## orderItemConverterClassNameMap

 An order converter converts order parameters passed from the frontend to an order data acceptable for ORM.
-One can implement a custom converer for a specific field.
+One can implement a custom converter for a specific field.
 E.g. make an address field be ordered by a city (when a user orders by the address column, it will actually order by city).

 Classes should implement `Espo\Core\Select\Order\ItemConverter` interface.